Shauanaa/ME462/README.md

 Our air hockey table is equipped with:

-- High-powered air blowers for frictionless puck movement
+- High-powered air blowers
-- Reinforced playing surface for durability
+- Camera setup for object detection/tracking
 - LED lighting system for enhanced gameplay experience
-- Automatic puck return mechanism
+- Remotely controllable side obstacles

 ### Software

 The air hockey system is powered by:

-- Computer vision algorithms for real-time puck tracking
+- Computer vision algorithms for real-time puck and leds
-- AI-driven opponent simulation
-- User interface for game settings and score tracking
-- Integration with the mini robot for autonomous gameplay
+- Pip installable python code

 ## 🤖 Mini Robot